 This construction inherits coverage guarantees from standard conformal prediction: \begin{theorem}[Coverage of separate component quantiles] Under the assumption of exchangeability, for \( c, d \in (0,1) \), the prediction interval \( \hat{C}_{c,d}(w_{\text{test}}) \) satisfies

 \end{theorem}

-\subsection{Scaled component quantiles}
+\subsection{Scaled Component Quantiles}

 Our second approach fixes a quantile level \( \alpha \in (0,1) \) for both components and selects scaling parameters \( a, b \in [0,1] \) to weight their respective contributions.
-This provides interpretable control over stage-wise uncertainty attribution. \begin{definition}[Scaled component quantiles] For a fixed quantile \( \alpha \in (0,1) \) and scaling coefficients \( a, b \in [0,1] \), the prediction interval is
+This provides an intuitive explanation of stage-wise attribution of uncertainty. \begin{definition}[Scaled component quantiles] For a fixed quantile \( \alpha \in (0,1) \) and scaling coefficients \( a, b \in [0,1] \), the prediction interval is